Deploy TheHive with Docker Compose#

 It doesn't cover:

-- Linux installations: For Linux installations, follow Install TheHive on Linux Systems.
+- Package installations: For package installations, follow Install TheHive with Packages.

-- Cluster deployments: Refer to Setting up a Cluster with TheHive for Linux, or Deploy TheHive on Kubernetes for Kubernetes deployments.
+- Cluster deployments: Refer to Set Up a Cluster with Packages, or Deploy TheHive on Kubernetes for Kubernetes deployments.

 - Version upgrades: For upgrading an existing instance, see Upgrade from TheHive 5.x or Upgrade from TheHive 4.x.